 The point of this exercise is to keep getting more and more specific about ideal coaching package and your ideal coaching client until you are the #1 coach in the world for that client.

 The other name for this exercise is “Best Coach in the World.”

 Marketers call this concept category design.

 The idea of category design is to create a brand where you are not only the best option but actually the only option.

-So, if you imagine the trainers at a gym.
+So, imagine the trainers at a gym.
 Some are better than others.
 Those good ones keep their clients longer, get referrals, and generally make more money than the less good trainers.

 One of those trainers is the best in the gym.
 That best trainer can work as many sessions as they want — they always get the first pick of new clients.
 That’s a good position to be in.